top of page

 Strengths of the strategy:

 • Low drawdown.
-The Max Drawdown in the analyzed strategy was 22% compared to 55.19% in the Benchmark.
+The Max Drawdown in the strategy was 25.66% compared to 55.19% in the Benchmark.
 This shows that the strategy is much less risky and more stable.

-• High winning percent.
-69.0% of transactions ended in profit, highlighting the effectiveness of the strategy and providing a high level of comfort for users.
+• High winning percentage.
+68.90% of transactions ended in profit, highlighting the effectiveness of the strategy and providing a high level of comfort for users.

 Weaknesses of the strategy:

 • Capital commitment.
-The strategy requires a relatively large trading account ($25k+ Account), because of percentage of transactions ending on the same day, which is 14.5%.
+The strategy requires a relatively large trading account ($25k+ Account), because of the percentage of transactions ending on the same day, which is 13.3%.
 This may lead to meeting the Pattern Day Trader requirements mentioned above.

 Summary